 - Trigger Event: Expand the drop-down menu and select Incident Detection and Incident Close.

-- Request Method: Paste the URL you copied from the Flow Designer trigger.
+- Request Method: Paste the URL you copied from the Panopta trigger in Flow Designer.
 Add the target names of any recipients you want xMatters to notify when the alert fires.